glorinli/statusok/Config.md

 ### Write Your own Notification Client

-If you want to recieve Notifications to any other clients.
+If you want to receive Notifications to any other clients.
 Write a struct with below methods and add the Struct to NotificationTypes in [notify.go](https://github.com/sanathp/statusok/blob/master/notify/notify.go) file.

 ```
 GetClientName() string